 Some of you might have found the earlier post on Building a Wireshark for CentOS 7.
-Since then several releases of Wireshark have passed, and now Wireshark have released version 2.4.0 as a stable version.
+Since then several releases of Wireshark have passed, and now Wireshark has released version 2.4.0 as a stable version.
 You could skip to the TL;DR version if you just want the application.
 Don’t forget the release notes!

 There are a few changes for this, as they have removed the GTK+ environment entirely, focusing on Qt, which supports more platforms, and expands the Wireshark potential user base.